Traveling to Ithaca

 As you will see, the most expedient way to arrive in Ithaca is through the Ithaca Tompkins Regional Airport, which is four miles from the Cornell campus.
 An Executive Education staff member will be meeting flights at the Ithaca Airport and will arrange for the The Statler Hotel shuttle van.

 Currently these airlines offer direct service at the Ithaca Airport:

-As an alternative to that service, you may choose to take a taxi from Syracuse to Ithaca.
-The taxi service is located in the Hancock Airport terminal.
+As an alternative, you may choose to use taxi service from the Hancock Airport.
 There are no schedules or advance reservations required, and you can usually depart quickly.
 The cost is approximately $180/one-way.
 Another possible option is to rent a car at the airport and drive to Ithaca.

 Note: The information below is mostly specific to travel between New York City and Ithaca, however these options should also apply to other cities.

 By bus: If you are arriving at a New York City-area airport and need to get to one of the New York City stops listed below, you can take a taxi or public bus or train.
 With luggage, taking a taxi is more convenient but a higher cost than public transportation.
 See options in the ground transportation section on the applicable airport page.